Kirk Cousins Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- Cousins averaged 179 passing yards per game in two matchups against the Chargers, 95.5 yards less than his over/under for Sunday.
+- In two matchups against the Chargers, Cousins averaged 179 passing yards per game, 95.5 yards less than his over/under in Sunday's game.

-- Cousins had one touchdown pass in both of those outings against the Chargers.
+- Cousins threw a touchdown pass in each of those outings against the Chargers.

 - Note: Cousins' stats vs. Chargers date back to 2016.

-- The 209.9 yards per game the Chargers are giving up through the air makes them the NFL's third-ranked pass defense.
+- The 209.9 yards per game the Chargers are conceding through the air makes them the NFL's third-ranked pass defense.

-- The Chargers' defense is second in the NFL, allowing 1.3 passing touchdowns per game.
+- With 10 passing TDs allowed this season, the Chargers defense is ranked second in the NFL.

 Recent Performances

-- He tacked on one carry for one yard while scoring one rushing touchdown.
+- Cousins added one carry for one yard while scoring one touchdown in the running game.

-- Cousins has 744 passing yards (248.0 ypg) to lead Minnesota, completing 65.8% of his throws and collecting six touchdown passes with zero interceptions over his last three games.
+- Cousins has racked up 744 passing yards (248.0 per game) and has a 65.8% completion percentage this year (73-of-111) while throwing six touchdowns and zero interceptions over his last three games.

-- He's also rushed six times for 35 yards and one touchdown, averaging 11.7 yards per game.
+- He's also helped out on the ground, with 35 rushing yards (11.7 ypg) on six carries with one rushing touchdown.

 Cousins' Minnesota Teammates